Holy Faith Secondary School, Clontarf: Staffing and management

 Holy Faith Clontarf has a principal teacher and deputy principal, and five assistant principals, and each year has an assigned leading teacher.
 The staff complement includes a guidance counsellor, a learning support teacher and a special needs assistant, as well as a secretarial staff, and there is also a part-time chaplain.
 The Department of Education supplies an allocation of full-time, and some part-time teachers, and the school additionally employs some supplementary part-time teachers.

 Uniform and timetable

 The school has a compulsory uniform, and offers paid supervised study periods.

 Funding

-The school's primary funding source is the Department of Education and Skills.
+The school's primary funding source is the Department of Education and Youth.
 It has two suggested voluntary parental contributions, an "amenities subscription" and a "games subscription", and a further optional development contribution; in 2016, these were 120, 90 and 275 euro respectively.
 It, and its parents' association, also run fund-raising activities.